georgian-io-archive/foreshadow/doc/developers.rst

          fi
          eval "$(pyenv virtualenv-init -)"

-      Restart your shell session for the changes to take effect and perform the following setup *in the root directory of the project*.
+      Restart your shell session for the changes to take effect and perform the following setup **in the root directory of the project**.
 This sets up a convenient virtualenv that automatically activates in the root of your project.

       .. code-block:: console

-         $ pyenv install 3.6.5
+         $ pyenv install 3.6.8
-         $ pyenv global 3.6.5
+         $ pyenv global 3.6.8
-         $ pyenv virtualenv -p python3.6 3.6.5 venv
+         $ pyenv virtualenv -p python3.6 3.6.8 venv
-         $ pyenv local venv 3.6.5
+         $ pyenv local venv 3.6.8

    3. Install poetry package manager